 The history of Lexington Interfaith Community Services (LICS) is a story of compassion for neighbors in crisis.
 The story began with the faith community seeking better ways to serve individuals and families faced with emergency needs for food, clothing and shelter.
 For more than thirty years, that story has expanded to include the larger community as local businesses, corporations, government, institutions and organizations have partnered in the mission of LICS.

 In the late seventies, a group of ministers, lay people and community associations led by the Lexington Ministerial Association addressed the need for a coordinated effort to provide basic needs of families in crisis.
+St. Stephen’s Lutheran, St. David’s Lutheran, Pilgrim Lutheran and Pisgah Lutheran Churches decided to come together to be the community benevolent arm of the churches for the community.
 In November 1978, LICS, was founded.
-A comprehensive service delivery, emergency services, was developed to provide food, clothing, referrals and limited financial assistance and counseling.
+A comprehensive service delivery, emergency services, was developed to provide food, clothing, referrals and limited financial assistance.
 The financial assistance provided for utilities, rent, prescriptions, auto fuel and lodging on an emergency basis.

 Opportunity came out of the crisis.
 A member church arranged for space for the Thrift Shop and the Board planned to raise funds, procure property and construct a building.
 LICS involved the community in a capital campaign and a grass roots movement to support its mission was born.
 Since that time, the greater Lexington community has partnered in providing emergency services to neighbors in crisis.